 The Department of Materials Science was founded in February 1997 as one of the three Departments of the former Second Faculty of Mathematics, Physics and Natural Sciences of the University of Milan, which co-founded the Bicocca University of Milan in 1998.
-The choice to create a Department of Materials Science arises from the experience of the School of Specialization in Materials Science established in the Università Statale in 29 by a group of physicists and solid state chemists who felt the necessity of bridging the gap accumulated by our country as compared to the rest of Europe in the field of new materials, a critical and essential area for the technological growth and production of the nation.
+The choice to create a Department of Materials Science arises from the experience of the School of Specialization in Materials Science established in the Università Statale by a group of physicists and solid state chemists who felt the necessity of bridging the gap accumulated by our country as compared to the rest of Europe in the field of new materials, a critical and essential area for the technological growth and production of the nation.
 Therefore, since its foundation, the experience of Materials Science in the Milan area identifies three pillars of development: training, research, and interaction with the productive world.
-Consistently, the Department supports a strong synergy between its three missions, a choice that allowed over the years a growth which is both qualitative and quantitative (from 29 members at its foundation to the current 29 professors and 11 researchers - over 32 post-docs , 53 doctoral students, 8 technicians).
+Consistently, the Department supports a strong synergy between its three missions, a choice that allowed over the years a growth which is both qualitative and quantitative (from 29 members at its foundation to the current 18 Full professors, 16 Associate professors and 14 Assistant professors - 27 post-docs , 50 PhD students, 10 technicians).
 This allows the Materials Science degree course not only to survive the many difficulties related to the educational reorganizations of the last two decades but also to grow and to seed other successful teaching experiences.

 The Department offers a wide educational program, consisting of three three-year degree (Bachelor degree) courses, a Master degree course and a research doctorate.
 The Department is responsible for the three-year degree courses in Materials Science, Chemical Science and Technology, and Optics and Optometry, all of which have a programmed maximum number of students, which offer a total of 300 places each year for new first-year students.
 In addition to the three-year degrees, the Master degree course in Materials Science (which has been fully taught in English since the 2017/18 academic year) and the Ph.D. in Materials Science and Nanotechnology.
 The Department guarantees to all courses large and modern laboratory facilities, to guarantee an updated and high quality training.